 Sometimes we have a great deal of data in the workbook.
-Everything is important but most important are the last row of the data containing, say, the daily sum of sales, or percentage of profits in each share in the columns.
+Everything is important but most important is the last row of the data containing, say, the daily sum of sales, or percentage of profits in each share in the columns.
 You may want to monitor the value of a particular cell in your workbook.
 But when you scroll down a big worksheet, or you move from one worksheet to another worksheet in your workbook, the cells that you wanted to monitor all the time disappear from your view.
 A feature, known as “Watch Window”, may help you out in this case.

 Table of Contents